Greenwashing is a path of least resistance

 Challenge

-This phenomenon upweights immediate threats, such as cost of living, and down-weights gradual emerging threats such as global heating and biodiversity loss.
-Covid-19 proved dramatic cultural shifts, from vaccine approval to home working, are possible if the perceived threat is sufficiently imminent.
+This phenomenon, known as temporal discounting, upweights immediate threats, such as cost of living, and down-weights gradual emerging threats such as global heating and biodiversity loss.
+However, the Covid-19 pandemic proved that dramatic cultural shifts are possible if the perceived threat is imminent.

 Opportunity: Deliver short-term value that truly matters

-By aligning progress and reward to metrics both including and beyond ‘growth’, we can empower greater employee and customer engagement, toward a culture that profits in balance with people and planet.
+By aligning long-term necessity with short-term reward, we can empower greater employee and customer engagement, toward a culture that profits in balance with people and planet.

 Better, more authentic, stories are likely to exist within our own supply chains, where we are closer to the change and get hands-on in ways that transpire in greater efficiency, lower costs, and some great marketing claims to boot.